 Cove molding typically features a concave profile, and craftsmen often apply it at the junction of the wall and ceiling.
 By shaping one side of the room to provide a profile that complements the architecture, they make the room interesting while concealing imperfections at the meeting point of the wall and ceiling.

 When it comes to material options for cove molding, craftsmen can choose from various materials, including softwoods, plaster, and vinyl.
 In environments demanding hygiene and cleanliness, they often opt for corrosion-resistant polyester resin for cove molding.

 Craftsmen have the flexibility to customize cove molding in any style of their choice, with numerous options available.
 Specialty stores offer custom-designed molding to facilitate individual preferences.

 For the measurements of cove molding, craftsmen typically calculate the length and width of their profiles.
 Custom-made profiles commonly come in sections of 6 to 8 feet, but longer sizes can be obtained as needed.

 While the word “cove molding” may conjure images of professionals installing it, homeowners can tackle the installation as a DIY project.
 Here are straightforward steps for coving at home:

 - Miter saw

-4. Marking – With the help of a pencil, make marks on the wall for the wall studs.
-Predrill the molding at wall studs in order to do a quality work.
+Marking – With the help of a pencil, they can mark the wall studs and predrill the molding at the wall studs for quality installation.